marcusvno/codefellows-ops-notes/401-ops/reading-notes/class-03-reading-notes.md

 1. **Consider a bank ATM that allows users to access bank account balances.
 What measures can the ATM incorporate to cover the principles of the CIA triad?**
     - *Confidentiality*: More privacy protections of when someone accesses an ATM.
 Perhaps a booth?
-    - *Integrity*: ATM cards requiring multi-factor authentication beyond simply a PIN to access the bank account balance.
+    - *Integrity*: ATM cards requiring multi-factor authentication beyond simply a PIN to access the bank account balance, as well as confirmation checks for transactions.
     - *Availability*: Constant maintenance and security on the ATM itself.

 2. **Name three best practices that support the CIA triad.**